h2r/LAMBDA/DataCard.md

 Number of annotators | 41
 Number of annotators per example | 1

-**Above:**  Humans that gave natural language commands of tasks for the simulated robot to execute.
+**Above:**  Humans who gave natural language commands of tasks for the simulated robot to execute.

 #### Annotation Description(s)